Jobner

-Jobner is a tehsil headquarter and one of the oldest municipalities (since 1948) in Jaipur district in the Indian state of Rajasthan.
+Jobner is a tehsil headquarter and one of the oldest municipalities (since 1948) in the Jaipur district in the Indian state of Rajasthan.

 Geography

 Jobner is located at 26.97°N 75.38°E. It has an average elevation of 400 m.
-At one end of Jobner, a hill is situated which has two forts and various temples.In summers, mercury rises up to 48 °C while in winters, it lowers down to -7 °C. Jobner is one of the coldest cities of Rajasthan.
+At one end of Jobner, a hill is situated which has two forts and various temples.In summers, mercury rises up to 48 °C while in winters, it lowers down to -7 °C. Jobner is one of the coldest cities in Rajasthan.
 Jobner is about 30 km west of Jaipur.
-It is well connected to Ajmer, Nagaur, Sikar, Jaipur as it is situated in mid of all these cities linked by highways.
-Various national and state highways are linked by this city like Jaipur-Nagaur-Phalodi highway and NH48 (Delhi -Jaipur-Mumbai) highway.
+It is well connected to Ajmer, Nagaur, Sikar, and Jaipur as it is situated in mid of all these cities linked by highways.
+Various national and state highways are linked by this city like the Jaipur-Nagaur-Phalodi highway and NH48 (Delhi-Jaipur-Mumbai) highway.

 Jobner railway station is just 7 km away from main city named as JOB in railway code.
-Phulera Junction is also just 16 kms away from the Jobner city which have railway code FL.
+Phulera Junction is also just 16 km away from the Jobner city which have railway code FL.